EPCCed/eidf-docs/docs/services/s3/s3browser.md

 To make a bucket publicly-readable:

-* Click **Settings** and select **Make Bucket Public**
+1. Click **Settings** and select **Make Bucket Public**
-* A 'Make bucket publicly readable' dialog will appear.
+1. A 'Make bucket publicly readable' dialog will appear.
-* Click **OK**.
+1. Click **OK**.
-* A 'Bucket is public' area will appear and the bucket URL will be shown.
+1. A 'Bucket is public' section will appear and the bucket URL will be shown.
 The bucket URL is of form `https://s3.eidf.ac.uk/<project-name>:<bucket-name>` for example `https://s3.eidf.ac.uk/eidfNNN:mybucket`.

 To view information about the bucket:

-* Either, visit the bucket URL.
+1. Either, visit the bucket URL.
-* Or, click the 'upward right pointing arrow button, at the right of the 'Bucket is public' area.
+1. Or, click the 'upward right pointing arrow button, at the right of the 'Bucket is public' section.
-* A new browser tab will open, showing an XML document with information about the bucket and all the files it contains including their metadata.
+1. A new browser tab will open, showing an XML document with information about the bucket and all the files it contains including their metadata.

 !!!
 Warning "Publicly-readable buckets are available to all"